hyperledger-labs/minifabric/README.md

 minifab down
 ```

-Notes: If you are using windows system, command line parameter using double
+Notes: If you are using windows system, command line parameters using double
-quotes will have to be replaced with \".
+quotes will have to be replaced with `\"`.
 For example:
 ```
   minifab invoke -p '"invoke","a","b","4"'
 ```